 This legendary beach club was situated at the Jumeirah Hotel and relocated to Caesers Palace Blue Waters last year.
 It used to boast one of the best ever ladies nights offer and built up quite the following over the last few years and I'm happy to report that it’s just as good.
 Bigger and better without losing that feeling that its your home away from home.
 The offer is unlimited drinks and a food platter for AED 100 while you soak up the sun from a complimentary sunbed.
 Grab your girls and go.
 Its a must do.
 (Bookings on 050 454 3920)

 If you havent been to At.mosphere before then Girrrl, you are missing out.
 It’s situated in the Burj Khalifa (need I say more about the views) and their ladies night offer is an absolute steal at AED 120 for a bottle of bubbly and canapes every day from 9:30 to midnight.
 (Bookings on 04 888 3828)

-Situated in my second favorite area (the Design district being my first), this vibey restaurant feels like home and the decor is not too shabby either.
+Situated in my second favorite area, this vibey restaurant feels like home and the decor is not too shabby either.
 If you're looking for a top class restaurant with divine Argentinian style steak then this is where you'll want to be.
 Their ladies night offer is the perfect way to start of the night before dinner with three free drinks and 50 percent off bar food every Saturday making it a great location for your weekly catch up with the crew.
 (Bookings on 04 422 7898).

 Stars N Bars